helenclx/helenchong.dev/src/slashes/statements/colophon.md

 ## Host and Domain

-* Deployed to [Hostinger](https://www.hostinger.my/) from the site's GitHub repository with a GitHub action.
+* Deployed to [Hostinger](https://www.hostinger.my/) from the site's GitHub repository with the [easingthemes/ssh-deploy](https://github.com/easingthemes/ssh-deploy) GitHub action.
 * The domain name, {{ sitemeta.siteDomain }}, was registered on 29 May 2024, was purchased from, registered on, and is managed by [Porkbun](https://porkbun.com/).

 Previously, this website was hosted on GitHub Pages until 30 July 2024.